Access the Web UI with Tunneling

 Create tunnel

-You can choose one of two methods to create a tunnel, depending on your environment.
-When the tunneling is complete, traffic from the local computer to Port 9876 will be routed to the cluster’s edge node.
+Depending on your environment, tunneling can be done in one of 2 ways.
+Once tunneling is complete, traffic sent from your local computer to port 9876 will be routed to the cluster's edge node.

-Traffic sent to the local port is routed through the SSH connection to its edge node.
-It will appear as if it originated from the edge node, and the response will be rerouted through the tunnel.
+Traffic sent to the local port is routed to the corresponding edge node via an SSH connection.
+It appears as if it originated from the edge node and the response is rerouted through the tunnel.

-• The SSH user in the cluster created in Cloud Hadoop is sshuser, and it can't be changed.
+• The SSH user for clusters created in Cloud Hadoop is sshuser and cannot be changed.

-• Enter the authentication key and information with the preparations completed to <PEM-FILE-PATH> and <CLUSTER-DOMAIN> respectively.
+• Enter the authentication key and domain information from the preliminary tasks in <PEM-FILE-PATH> and <CLUSTER-DOMAIN>, respectively.

 # ssh -i <PEM-FILE-PATH> -C2qTnNf -D 9876 sshuser@<CLUSTER-DOMAIN>